OluwaninsolaAO/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 this directory following recommended common practices.

 ```
-/* C Styled Comments are allowed */
--- This comment is also fine.
+-- This is a comment.

 SELECT first_name AS fn, last_name AS ln, staff_id AS sid
  WHERE sid BETWEEN 100 AND 250